 Skala resort town

 Often described as one of the most dramatic beaches in Greece, Myrtos Bay is a mile-long arc of dazzling white pebble stones and striking limestone cliffs.
-The bay is a truly unspoilt spot (watersports aren’t even allowed), so it’s a great place to go if you want to get away from it all.
-You can sit back and work on your sun tan in total peace and quiet.
+The bay is a truly unspoilt spot, so it’s a great place to go if you want to get away from it all.
+You can sit back and relax in total peace and quiet.